 Truffle oil infuses irresistible flavor into fries, pizza, pasta, and more!
-Here’s what it is, how to use it, and the best truffle oil recipes.
+Here’s how to use it and the best truffle oil recipes.

 Looking for a good truffle oil?
 This magical oil brings the flavor and aroma of truffles to a dish.
 We’re not talking small balls of chocolate here: we’re talking mushrooms.
-Black and white truffles are prized in many cuisines, and they’re very expensive and hard to find.
-Are they worth it?
-Absolutely.
+Black and white truffles are prized in many cuisines, but they’re very expensive and hard to find.
 Truffle flavor is earthy and intoxicating in a way that’s difficult to describe.
 The oil condenses that beautiful flavor of truffles right into a bottle you can keep on the shelf.

 The best truffle oil to buy?
 All natural.

-Are there truffle oils that are made using real truffles?
-Good news: yes!
-In our research, Alex and I have found some great options.
-Our favorite brand to use is Urbani’s white truffle oil (we’re not affiliated).
+- Urbani: Another good option is Urbani’s white truffle oil.
 It’s made in Italy, all natural and with real truffle pieces inside and nothing synthetic.
-It has a fantastic, subtle truffle aroma, and it’s the only one we buy.
+It has a fantastic, subtle truffle aroma.

 And now, here’s a list of the very best ways to use truffle oil!
 From truffle fries to pizza to risotto, there’s something for everyone here.

 Note: Keep in mind that all natural truffle oil is much less potent than synthetic, which can be rather strong.
 If you aren’t able to get ahold of the all natural stuff for these recipes, don’t be too heavy handed.